Solar power in Spain: Timeline of developments

 The 150 MW Andasol solar power station is a commercial parabolic trough solar thermal power plant, located in Spain.
-The Andasol plant uses tanks of molten salt to store solar energy so that it can continue generating electricity even when the sun isn't shining.
+The plant uses tanks of molten salt to store solar energy so that it can continue generating electricity even when the sun isn not shining.

 2004

 Through a ministerial ruling in March 2004, the Spanish government removed economic barriers to the connection of renewable energy technologies to the electricity grid.
 The Royal Decree 436/2004 equalised conditions for large-scale solar thermal and photovoltaic plants and guaranteed feed-in tariffs.

 2008

 Spain added a record 2.6 GW of solar photovoltaic power in 2008, a figure almost five times that of the next record year, increasing capacity to 3.5 GW.
 Spain surpassed both Japan and the United States in 2008 as the number two market as measured by cumulative installed PV capacity behind the world leader at the time Germany, accounting for 24% of global PV capacity.
 PV capacity added during 2008 would still account for more than half of total capacity as of 2016.
 In 2008 the Spanish government committed to achieving a target of 12% of primary energy from renewable energy by 2010 and by 2020 expected the installed solar generating capacity of 10 GW.